AmitJha2403/Stock-Market-Price-Prediction/README.md

 This project aims to use Long Short Term Memory Network (LSTM), a variant of RNNs, for building the model to predict stock price of Britannia Industries. <br>
 The reason for using LSTM, instead of other prediction models like Linear Regression, SVM, RNNs, etc, is that LSTM has the ability to learn long_term dependencies. <br> <br>
 The project's performance is measured using root mean square(RMSE) evaluation metric. <br>
+Here the RMSE value came out to be 1.9938.